 Using recycled materials whenever possible is the first principle.
 Huomenna collection is a great example of that – to our knowledge it is the first-ever design rug collection from recycled wool.

-Second principle is quality & design.
-Patchwork collection was created from the best materials available.
-When you have the best material and the timeless design, your rug has an infinite life span.
+Second principle is to make products of lasting quality & design.
+Patchwork and ARC collections were created from the best materials available.
+When you have the best material and a timeless design, your rug has an infinite life span.

 Our hand-woven rugs are made in the area of a town called Sitapur, which is one of the main hubs of rug making in India.
 Hand-knotted rugs are made in Bhadohi, which is another rug hub close to Varanasi.

 Weaving often takes place in local communities where farming is the main way of living.
 Thus, rug making is an important way for these communities to earn extra income and improve their living conditions.
-This is exactly the same what happened in Kauhava – every farmer used to have a weaving machine to make extra income!
+This is exactly the same what happened in Kauhava – as late as in the 80’s, every farmer used to have a weaving loom to make extra income!

 We’re also in process of getting a social certification for our value chain, but we still believe that going the extra mile and visiting these communities ourselves is central to being sustainable.